altaired/katacoda-scenarios/scheduled-kubeless/step4.md

-We will now deploy and schedule out custom function.
+We will now deploy our custom function.

 Let's start by viewing the file `endpoint.js`, in which we have defined the code we want to be executed.
 You can see its content by running: